Degrading plastics turn into “microplastics.”

 Although plastic products have been a pervasive part of modern life for more than half a century, the science of plastic exposure is still young.

-“We have probably been immersed in microplastics and nanoplastics for a long time,” Halden told Healthline, “and we’re finally trying to understand, what are the implications?”
+“We have probably been immersed in microplastics and nanoplastics for a long time, and we’re finally trying to understand, what are the implications,” Halden said.

-Although more research is needed to understand the potential effects of plastic exposure, studies suggest that chemicals in many plastic products might be harmful to human health.
+Although more research is needed to understand the potential effects of microplastic exposure, studies suggest that chemicals in many plastic products might be harmful to human health.

 For example, the basic building blocks of some types of plastic have known toxic effects.

-Bisphenol A (BPA), for instance, is used to produce certain types of polycarbonate, a type of tough and transparent plastic.
+Bisphenol A (BPA), for instance, is used to produce certain types of polycarbonate.
+It’s a type of tough and transparent plastic.

 BPA is a controversial endocrine-disrupting chemical that may interfere with natural hormone activity in humans.

-But some research in animals and humans suggests BPA exposure may raise the risk of birth defects, metabolic disease, and other health problems, warns the author of a review article published in Reproductive Toxicology.
+But some research in animals and humans suggests BPA exposure may raise the risk of birth defects, metabolic disease, and other health problems, warns a review published in Reproductive Toxicology.

-However, recent studies in animals have found that even low doses of BPA might have negative effects.
-These studies have yet to be replicated in humans, though.
+Recent studies in animals have found that even low doses of BPA might have negative effects.
+These studies have yet to be replicated in humans.

 Even in cases when the basic building blocks of plastics themselves pose little to no risk to human health, potentially harmful chemicals are often added to plastics to modify their appearance or functionality.